SilvioSimekha/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The script "14-findthatword" displays lines containing the pettern "root" from the file /etc/passwd.
 The script "15-countthatword" displays the number of lines that contain the pattern “bin” in the file /etc/passwd.
 The script "16-whatsnext" displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 The script "17-hidethisword" displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+The script "18-letteronly" displays all lines of the file /etc/ssh/sshd_config starting with a letter and a capital letter.